Week Zero – Why is it Necessary?

 Having an idea is just the beginning.
 The crucial first step to making it a reality is validating that idea.
 To do this, we must first identify the problem, solution, and need/demand for said solution.
 The best ideas usually stem from a need that requires a solution, not a solution in search of a need.

 To attain this goal, we will work closely with your team to break down and analyze your idea.
 The first thing we want to achieve is a shared understanding of the idea’s potential and real-world functionality.
 Later on, we will identify and discuss the idea’s flaws and what it would take for the idea to successfully enter the market.
-We call this part of the process “killing the baby”; it will either kill your idea or strengthen it.

 All the actions mentioned above will take place during our onboarding process known as “Week Zero.”